DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book_with_cites.md

   achievement: A meta-analysis.
 Psychological Bulletin, 140(4), 1174–1204. https://doi.org/10.1037/a0036620
 - United Nations, Department of Economic and Social Affairs (2022).
-  World Fertility and Family Planning 2022. https://www.un.org/development/desa/pd/content/world-fertility-and-family-planning-2022
+  World Fertility and Kin Planning 2022. https://www.un.org/development/desa/pd/content/world-fertility-and-family-planning-2022

 The breakdown in relations between men and women—evidenced by plummeting